diogoalexandreramalho/mammogram_mass_classification/README.md

 ## Contributions
 This work was inspired from the Udemy course Machine Learning in Python by Sundog, but was individually done by Diogo Ramalho.

+# IMPORTANT
+The notebook is not finished yet.
+I am improving the "Apply ML methods" and the conclusions are missing.